stephanoparaskeva/wdi-group-project/README.md

 #Organize - MERN Full Stack App
 ---
 ###About Organise

-Organise is an organisational tool that allows users to increase their productivity on a given task by effectively organizing the planning of events in a clear and methodical way.
+'Organise' is an organisational tool that allows users to increase their productivity on a given task by effectively organizing the planning of events in a clear and methodical way.

 This simple and intuitive app allows its users to create groups and assign users to work under these groups on a given task.
+In addition to storing your events, 'Organise' provides you with a bright and structured interface few ways to structure these tasks.
+You can add in specific categories with tasks nested within them, allowing you to prioritize an item.

+'Organise' also implements a friend feature that allows users to see all of their friends within the app and those who are assigned to the same task as them.
+Users are marked as active or inactive based on their status.

+The comments feature allows users to leave notes for each other, making communication and 'on-the-go' interaction quick and seamless.

 ###Technical Requirements